ck/pubnub/README.md

 ## Usage ##

-To get started, we first need to register a
+To get started, first need register a free [PubNub account][pubnub-account].
-[free PubNub account][pubnub-account].

 This will provide us with a PubNub Sandbox we can play in: